prabhat510/capstone-project/README.md

 # BookStore-project
--> The project is build on MEAN stack, which gives users information about the books.  -> Only autheticated users are allowed to access the website.  -> There is functionality for registration and login.  -> Users can register themselves as a standard user or admin user.  -> Admin users can add, delete or update the book or any information related to a book.  -> Standard users can only view the book details and search for them.
+-> The project is build on MEAN stack, which gives users information about the books.<br>
+-> Only autheticated users are allowed to access the website.<br>
+-> There is functionality for registration and login.<br>
+-> Users can register themselves as a standard user or admin user.<br>
+-> Admin users can add, delete or update the book or any information related to a book.<br>
+-> Standard users can only view the book details and search for them.